nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

     1. User requests to find task with specified search phrase(s) in specified attribute(s).

     2. PlaNus shows a list of tasks that match the specified search phrase(s) in the specified attribute(s).

   Use case ends.

 **Extensions**

-- 2a.
-The list is empty.

-    Use case ends.

-- 2b.
+- 1a.
 The search phrase is empty or consists of only white spaces.

-  - 2b1.
+  - 1a1.
 PlaNus shows an error message.

     Use case ends.

+- 1b.
+The search phrase is in invalid format or includes invalid characters.

+    - 1b1.
+PlaNus shows an error message.

+        Use case ends.

+- 2a.
+The list is empty.

+    ​	Use case ends.

 <br>